Code-Institute-Submissions/florencemezino-basic-vits_AprResub/testing/testing.md

 14. Feel that I can trust the efficiency and the safety of the products that I am buying as it is part of nutrition so that I can feel purchase vitamins and product from `Basic Vits` confidently
     - Testimonies at the bottom of the home page
-    - Reviews from Basic members : structure is available but functionnality is to implemented (future implementation)

 ### As a returning `Basic Vits` shopper, I want to :